-As more and more older adults begin aging in place, they are relying on smart technology to help them maintain their independence as long as possible.
+Us baby boomers are growing older by the day!
+As more and more older adults begin aging in place in their own homes, they are relying on smart home devices to help them maintain their independence as long as possible.

 What technology is available to help seniors live independently? – The list includes smartphones, tablets, GPS enabled devices, wearable devices, in home sensors, video monitoring systems, voice activated devices, emergency response products, smoke detectors, gas detectors, house alarms and medication dispensers just to name the main ones.